anettleship/adrian-al-techtest-app/README.md

 We're using pytest-recording to 'playback' api responses from the external api for our tests.

-When adding or changing tests with the @pytest.mark.vcr decorator, it is necessary to run the following command to place a live request to the external api and record the result for any tests which do not have a matching 'recording' in the tests/cassettes folder.
+When adding or changing tests with the @pytest.mark.vcr(filter_headers=(["Ocp-Apim-Subscription-Key"])) decorator, it is necessary to run the following command to place a live request to the external api and record the result for any tests which do not have a matching 'recording' in the tests/cassettes folder.
 These are provided in the package, so the following command is not necessary in order to run tests if no changes are made to them.

-There is a fixture that mentions our Ocp-Apim-Subscription-Key at the top of our test files which use pytest-recording.
-This ensures our api key is not included in the yaml files that record our requests, preventing the key being written to our git repository.
-It is essential that this fixture is added to any new test files which also record and playback external api calls.

 pytest --record-mode=once